LubinKerhuel/hugo/content/docs/invertedpendulum.md

 caption="click open full pendulum picture" numbered="false"
 >}}

-{{% alert note %}}
-Objective is to build an unstable pendulum platform to experiment various control loop to stabilize it.
-{{% /alert %}}

 The platform hardware is described below; a brief overview of the model is given and a LQR algorithm implemented as proof of concept.